benscanlan/esscoin/readme.md

 esscoin is a business logic kernal.

 # esscoin goal
-- swift app for ewasy transfers
+- swift app for easy transfers
 - fork of popular crypto repo for our own use
 # anders edit below
 The goal is to create a social web app and server as one compiled binary.